standard-for-public-code/standard-for-public-code/standards/bundle-policy-and-code.md

 order: 2
 ---

-# Bundle policy and source code
+# Bundle policy and source code into the codebase

 ## Measure